Status: The Immigration Oversight Act received royal assent on May 14, 2026.

 Next steps

-If passed, Bill 26, the Immigration Oversight Act, will come into force upon proclamation.
+The Immigration Oversight Act will come into force upon proclamation.

-Details on the registry and licensing systems and penalties for non-compliance would be developed in the subsequent regulations.
+Details on the registry and licensing systems and penalties for non-compliance will be developed in the subsequent regulations.

 News